hannespravda/Hyperloop-Main-Controller/Main Control Project/README.txt

 	apart from STARTUP check, all function blocks are fully functional Use only in testing, if it is assured that errors do not cause harm to hardware

+TestMode:
+	different test modes faciliate testing with a reduced system MainController can be tested isolated, without connection to OC, without connection to coupler and/or without connection to XMC boards set desired test mode by presetting nTestMode in PRG_ErrorHandling before activating the system in case of selection of a test case, no connection checks with the regarding system will be performed no errors concerning connection malfunction visible in nErrorBits and in event logging special case: by selecting test case nTestMode.1 (no coupler) StartUpCheck will be automatically skipped since hardware is not available
+	Test Modes
+	000000	0		normal
+	000001	1		without OperationControl
+	000010	2		without Coupler (missing Ethernet Master Connection) (no hardware check at startup) 000100	4		without XMC1
+	001000	8		without XMC2
+	010000	16		without XMC3
+	100000	32		without XMC4
+	111111	63		isolated (only MainController PLC)

 Dummy Methods:
 	TrajectoryGenerator and GuidanceController are implemented as dummies They do not contain functionality yet!!!